hellguz/CAD_Copilot/README.md

 ```

 #### **Step 3: Configure and Train the Model**
 Before training, open `src/config.py` and review the settings.
-The current configuration is optimized for a GPU with ~6-8GB of VRAM.
+The provided configuration is optimized for a GPU with ~6-8GB of VRAM.

 | Parameter          | Description                                                                                              | Recommended Value          |
 | ------------------ | -------------------------------------------------------------------------------------------------------- | -------------------------- |